 Q: What advice would you give other companies looking to develop strategic partnerships to extend global reach?

 PC: I think it’s about looking over the longer term when working with suppliers.
 There’s one thing providing a service that’s hitting a price point, then there’s making a service that satisfies all the important things around communication, trust, and the build.
 Both things must be right, so you need to find suppliers who hit that sweet spot between keeping the price competitive but supplying a value-added service.

 Comtec have been able to do both, and we have to be able to do both for our clients.
 Just because we provide a really value-added service doesn’t mean we can be really expensive, our clients have to see value in the service and the price.
 There are very few companies out there who work hard to bring the value and get the price right at the same time.
 I think that’s what creates longevity in supplier relationships.

 We are very proud to be part of the Logicearth family and value our relationship with the team.
 As you will have gathered from Peter’s insights, both Logicearth and Comtec like to work with our clients and suppliers in a very similar way.
 If you would like to speak to me in more detail about how we build strategic partnerships with clients like Logicearth, please get in touch.

-You may also find our Service in Focus: E-Learning Translation guide useful.
+You may also find our Ultimate Guide to Translating eLearning Content useful.
 This free download shares how to handle e-learning and training material translations.